Start Date: January 16, 2018

 Cost: $299 per registrant (members and non-members)

-This course focuses on the principles of verification, information subject to verification, acceptable documentation, processing data corrections, how to verify applicant files in accordance with Title IV verification requirements, and options for institutional verification.
+With a focus on the 2018-19 processing year, this course concentrates on the principles of verification, information subject to verification, acceptable documentation, processing data corrections, how to verify applicant files in accordance with Title IV verification requirements, and options for institutional verification.
 It is the perfect collaborative learning tool for new and intermediate level financial aid professionals and has been designed with the necessary tools, equipment and subject matter expertise to guide you through the process.
 Complimentary access to the credential test is provided after successfully completing and passing the course.

 As a participant of this course, you will be asked to: